ctsit/redcap_entity/docs/documentation.md

 ## 1. Intro and overview
 As we know, REDCap provides rich features for designing, storing, and managing data entry records.
-But what happens if we need to store something besides a record?
+But what happens if we need to handle structures that are not records?

-There are surely workarounds for this problem, such as creating a dedicated project for internal storage, appending rows to `redcap_metadata` table, using External Modules settings, adding entries into REDCap logs table, etc. All these are valid solutions, although bring more complexity for module developers (and contributors), and require an extra care to keep REDCap built-in tables safe and consistent.
+There are surely workarounds for this problem, such as creating a dedicated project for internal storage, appending rows to `redcap_metadata` table, using External Modules settings, adding entries into REDCap logs table, etc. All these are valid solutions, they can bring more complexity for developers and require an extra care to keep REDCap built-in tables safe and consistent.

 Since UF CTSI team has been recurring facing this challenge, we have decided to build REDCap Entity, a framework that provides developer tools for desiging and creating custom data structures, which represent new "entities" in the system.
 CRUD operations are fully isolated from REDCap core's database tables.

-Maybe the most powerful tool provided by this module is the Entity list builder, which is flexible enough to create pages that varies from simple lists to complex admin UIs.
+Maybe the most attracting tool provided by this module is the Entity list builder, which can be used to build simple lists or even complex admin UIs.
 It includes pager, exposed filters, add/edit/delete operations, sortable table columns, and bulk operations.
 1 working hour is quite enough to produce a result like this:

 TODO: insert image

 Our team is successfully using REDCap Entity to develop a few projects, such as Project Ownership and OnCore Client.

 ### How it works
-This module is a developer's tool, so in order to design entity types, you need to create a new module that includes a hook, a less-than-10-line plugin, and (optionally) a couple of extensions of built-in classes.
+This module is a developer's tool, so in order to design entity types, you need to create a new module that contains a hook (which defines the structure) and a less-than-10-line plugin (to render the list).

+For complex customizations, the built-in classes can be extended.
 This documentation will walk you through that process.

 ### Where entities are stored
 The entities are stored into db tables prefixed with `redcap_entity_`.
 Example: given a `department` entity type, its db table is named as `redcap_entity_department`.
-Tables creation/removal is triggered via UI.
+Tables creation/removal is triggered via UI or via enabling/updating/disabling the module.

 ## 2. Defining entity types via `redcap_entity_types()` hook